Arya-Fgmain/Recursive-Connect-Four/README.md

 It was inspired by TicTacToe, a Java adaptation that I made previously.

 ## How does it work?
 The classes are outlined here.
+The Sys and Displayer classes also have detailed Javadoc available.

 **Slot**: represents the pieces in the game.
 Each slot has an integer value which represents its color (red/black).
 This is used to print the appropriate flag for each piece -- (R) for red and (B) for black.